mritunjaysharma394/vowpal-wiki/Building.md

 ```
 #### C++ Optimization

 The default build type is release.
-To perform a release build this should be specified at configure time.
+To perform a debug build this should be specified at configure time.

 ```
 cmake .. -DCMAKE_BUILD_TYPE=Debug